-In 2000, Elon Musk, initiated a merge between Confinity and X.com, his own online banking company.
+In 2000, Elon Musk, initiated a merger between the two parent companies of PayPal; Confinity and X.com, his own online banking company.

 After realizing that Confinity’s operations were more profitable than X.com’s, Musk continued to focus only on Confinity’s operations of transferring money.

-PayPal, as we know it, kicked off in October of 2000.
+PayPal, as we know it, officially launched in October of 2000.

-The company achieved an almost 10% of daily growth rate.
-Between March 2000 and the summer of the same year PayPal obtained 5 million new clients; prior to that, it had 1 million.
+Between March 2000 and the summer of the same year, PayPal obtained 5 million new clients; prior to that, it had 1 million.

 The business was going great.
-PayPal’s name and usage was spreading around the world faster and faster.
+PayPal’s name and usage were spreading around the world faster and faster.